jaysylvester/citizen/README.md

       }
     });

-If you want to make it available to third party sites, see the <a href="#http-access-control-cors">CORS section</a> below.
+If you want to make it available to third party sites, see the [CORS section](#http-access-control-cors).

+### Rendering alternate views

+By default, the server renders the view whose name matches that of the controller.
+To render a different view, [use the `view` directive in your emitter](#emitter-directives).

 ## app.listen({ functions }, callback)